Swastik-Prakash1/Nxt_Wave_Buildathon/README.md

 ### 2. 📸 Multimodal Visual Diagnosis
 Patients can upload images of visible symptoms (rashes, wounds, swelling).
-* **Tech:** Uses **Gemini 2.0 Vision** to analyze the image alongside the textual transcript to refine the specialist recommendation (e.g., routing to a Dermatologist instead of a GP).
+* **Tech:** Uses **Multimodal Vision Models** to analyze the image alongside the textual transcript to refine the specialist recommendation (e.g., routing to a Dermatologist instead of a GP).

 ### 3. 🚨 Guardian Mode (SOS Protocol)
 A passive listening system that bypasses the LLM for immediate threat response.